It’s no surprise that sales of leather motorcycle trousers have declined over the past 10 years.

-If you’ve ever seen the quality of Dainese’s leather gear, you’ll know that these Alien trousers are a cut above the rest.
-They only lose out to our Top Pick due to the fact they’re not waterproof but if you’re not bothered about the rain, go for these.
+If you’ve ever seen the quality of Dainese’s leather gear, you’ll know that these Pony 3 trousers are a cut above the rest.
+They only lose out to our Top Pick due to the fact they’re not fully waterproof but if you’re not bothered about the rain, go for these.
 Made from Dainese’s premium D-skin leather, they feature CE approved knee and shin protectors and CE approved soft hip protection.
-Abrasion-resistant bielastic stretch zones, fully lined and featuring double calf zips for added comfort.
+Abrasion-resistant bielastic stretch zones, fully lined with an anti-bacterial liner.
+They also feature double calf zips for added comfort.
 There’s a full connection zip to connect to a Dainese jacket.
 These are quality leather trousers that, if looked after, will last for a decade or three.

 Cheap isn’t always the best option when it comes to motorcycle leathers.
 They should last you for a good 5 years of regular use, so is it really worth spending £70 on a cheap pair of trousers when around £120 will get you a fair better set, built to last?